Keyboard shortcuts

 Motivation

-Romberg’s method combines Richardson extrapolation with the composite trapezoidal rule to eliminate successive error terms from the Euler-Maclaurin expansion, achieving high-order accuracy without evaluating higher derivatives.
+Romberg’s method combines the composite trapezoidal rule with Richardson extrapolation to systematically cancel the leading error terms from the Euler-Maclaurin expansion.
+Each extrapolation step eliminates one error term, so with \(n\) columns the final estimate has accuracy \(O(h^{2n})\) — matching a Gauss rule of order \(2n\) but using only \(2^{n-1}+1\) function evaluations.
 It is an excellent choice when high precision is required for smooth integrands on finite intervals.

 Example